 2026, January 20.
 Denmark.
 Fireball.
 Travelling NNW over Zealand.
 Time: around 22:33 UT.
 2026-01-20 23:33CET Seen in Sachsen-Anhalt, Schleswig-Holstein, Skåne County and Skåne län (Sweden, and Germany).

-There has been a large meteor seen in UK, am awaiting data.
 I will post further developments as they come in.
 The risk of further stranding is high.
+Note: There are no active seismic surveys currently underway in the North Sea.

 No comments: